styled-components/styled-components/packages/babel-plugin-styled-components/README.md

 This babel plugin adds the components' name to the class name attached to the DOM node.
 In your browsers DevTools you'll see `<button class="sc-Button-asdf123 asdf123" />` instead of just `<button class="asdf123" />`.

 This also adds support for showing your components' real name in the React DevTools.
-Tget will normally show `<styled.button>` for all of your components, but with this pluginthey show `<MyButton />`.
+They will normally show `<styled.button>` for all of your components, but with this plugin they show `<MyButton />`.

 This makes it easier to find your components and to figure out where they live in your app.